eleotard/push_swap_42/README.md

 # push_swap_42
 ![image](https://user-images.githubusercontent.com/98972278/185185431-c06a7d2c-1247-4dab-8a5f-d1fba1f01899.png)

 This program was created by combining two forms of sorting.
-I first retrieved the longest increasing sequence and then applied a median sort.
+I first retrieved the longest increasing subsequence and then applied a median sort.
 A smart move algorithm then reduces the number of total moves by calculating which moves are the most optimal.

 # Usage